FrandsenGroup/beams/README.md

 - Python 3.8 or greater

 ### Installation
 - Download a pre-built distribution under "Releases"

   __or__

-- Download or clone this repository.
+- Download or clone this repository. (recommended)
 - Open a terminal and navigate to the BEAMS folder.

 #### Without Anaconda